A sink in Sequin is a destination for your Postgres data.

 Load shedding policy

-will be triggered.
+If a sink’s in-memory buffer fills up, the load_shedding_policy will be triggered.
 There are two available load shedding policies:

-(default) — pauses replication for all consumers on the slot until the buffer has room again.
+pause_on_full (default) — pauses replication for all sinks on the slot until the buffer has room again.
 In this case, Postgres guarantees no lost messages.
 However, in order to do this, Postgres has to save the messages on disk.
 This means the replication slot can grow without bound.
 Unmanaged, this will cause your database to run out of disk space.

-— Sequin will continue reading messages from the replication slot.
-However, messages intended for the overloaded sink consumer(s) will be dropped.
-Other sink consumers will not be impacted.
-This limits possibility that your database will run out of disk space but will cause consumers to be inconsistent with the state of the database.
+discard_on_full — Sequin will continue reading messages from the replication slot.
+However, messages intended for the overloaded sink(s) will be dropped.
+Other sinks will not be impacted.
+This limits possibility that your database will run out of disk space but will cause sinks to be inconsistent with the state of the database.

 There is no way to recover dropped messages.
 You can run a backfill to replay rows that may have been missed, but those backfill messages will not contain the discrete change data that was lost.